Your trusted partner in cosmetic care abroad

 Breast Implant Removal Cost in Thailand

-Average Cost of Breast Implant Removal in Thailand
+Average Cost of Breast Implant Removal

 Breast implant removal in Thailand typically costs between $2,000 and $4,000.
 Simple removal with the capsule left in place sits at the lower end.
 En bloc capsulectomy with histopathology, or removal combined with a lift or fat transfer, pushes toward the upper range.
 Your quote should show each component separately so you know where the money goes.